-- Additional screenings, for example autism spectrum disorders, functional hearing and vison assessments, and/or use of milestone checklists, are encouraged for comprehensive screenings.
-All assessments administered shall be documented and administered in accordance with assessment instructions.
-For example, the Modified Checklist for Autism in Toddlers (M-CHAT), a validated autism development screening tool for toddlers between 16 and 30 months of age, is to be administered at 18 and 24 months of age. - 2.
-Comprehensive screenings also include gathering key information from all sources, including, but not limited to, family history, observations, and reports from teachers, child care providers and others who know the child well.
+1. Additional screenings, for example autism spectrum disorders, functional hearing and vison assessments, and/or use of

+2. Comprehensive screenings also include gathering key information from all sources, including, but not limited to, family history, observations, and reports from teachers, child care providers and others who know the child well.